RandomNinjaAtk/arr-scripts/lidarr/readme.md

 ## Notice

-Please note that use of arr-scripts modified Lidarr's behavior and is not supported by the Lidarr community.
+Please note that the use of arr-scripts modifies Lidarr's behavior and is not supported by the Lidarr community.

 ## Requirements